Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 draft: no
 weight: 20
 ---
-Subscribe to a product to access and consume the product resources.
+Validate the subscription information and manage the access to your resources.

 ## Before you start